Skip to contents

 ...

-Named bundle objects or bundle_set objects to combine.
-Each bare bundle argument must be named so that its label in the resulting set is unambiguous.
+bundle objects or bundle_set objects to combine.
+Named bare bundle arguments will carry their name into the resulting set.

 set_data